Geometric characterization of anomalous Landau levels of isolated flat bands: Results

 In the case of a flat band with zero band-width, on the other hand, the $B$-linear quantum correction always dominates the modified band structure $E_{n,B}(\bk)$ in \eq{eq:EnB_def1} even in weak magnetic field limit.
 Moreover, the modified band dispersion of an IFB is generally dispersive so that the relevant semiclassical orbits can be defined unambiguously.
 As a result, one can obtain the Landau levels of the IFB in the adjacent gapped regions by applying the semiclassical quantization rule to $E_{n,B}(\bk)$, which naturally explains the LLS of the IFB.
+Especially, around the band edges of $E_{n,B}(\bk)$, one can define the effective mass $m^*$, which is inversely proportional to $B$, from which the Onsager's scheme predicts Landau levels with a spacing $\hbar eB/m^* \propto B^2$.
+The resulting Landau spectrum is bounded by the upper and lower band edges of $E_{n,B}(\bk)$.
 The total magnitude $\Delta$ of the LLS is determined by the difference between the maximum and the minimum values of $E_{n,B}(\bk)$, namely, $\Delta = {\rm max}\,E_{n,B}(\bk) - {\rm min}\,E_{n,B}(\bk)$.
 This result is valid as long as the band gap $E_{\rm gap}$ between the IFB and its neighboring band at zero magnetic field is large enough, i.e., $E_{\rm gap} \gg {\rm max}|E_{n,B}(\bk)|$.
-The generic behavior of an IFB under magnetic field is schematically described in \fig{fig1} where one can clearly observe that the Landau levels of the IFB spread into the gaps at zero-field above and below the IFB.
+The generic behavior of an IFB under magnetic field is schematically described in Fig.~\ref{fig1} where one can clearly observe that the Landau levels of the IFB spread into the gaps at zero-field above and below the IFB.